fortythreesam/FourthYearProject/report/report.md

 #### 5.3.1 Testing Results Overview

 In total, 7 tests are carried out on this process.
+All tests are run on jpeg images from the Berkely segmentation data set[8].
 Each test runs three times and the filters selected by the EA are tested on three other images that have a similar level of noise applied to them.
 What we are looking for here is if the EA finds a single filter to be more effective over using a different(or the same with differrent parameters) one for each texture type.
 Finally the result is compared to just using a guassian blur based on the noise level applied previously.
+For the first test the student goes in depth into the processes results in each area.
+For subsequant tests, summaries and the most significant results are shown.

 Denoising Method Index: